 Our job was to fatten her up like her three siblings.
 They were four weeks old and would be adoptable in a month as long as they reached two pounds.
 All four were eating canned food watered down to a gruel, and I’d been supplementing Peanut’s diet with syringes of feline milk.

 I thought they were all on track, but it wasn’t enough for her.
 Early yesterday morning I found her laying still and barely breathing in the kitten bed after her siblings had scattered to play.
 I sped her to the animal clinic wrapped in a blanket, but brought her home an hour later in a small box.
-The vet seemed surprised I wanted to take her home to bury her, a foster that didn’t work out, not really mine.
-It underscored the fact that she was on no one’s radar, existed for no one but me.
+The vet seemed surprised I wanted to take her home to bury her, a foster that didn’t work out, not really mine, not anyone’s.
+It underscored the fact that she was on no one’s radar.
+Burying her felt important.
+She had existed, and she mattered.

 When the kids came back from school I walked them to the tiny grave under a tree circled with stones.
 I explained “fading kitten syndrome,” the catch-all term used for the ones not robust enough to digest food, fight germs, beat whatever glitch Darwinism had thrown their way.